realkarych/aioplate/README.md

 # Aioplate. <a href="https://github.com/devkarych/aioplate/blob/main/DOCS.md">Read the docs</a>

-### Below is a universal template for you project description.
+### Below is a universal template for your project description.

 # App Name